Get ready to make your Sims characters perform more wacky and borderline crazy antics in EA’s upcoming franchise entry – The Sims 5.

-As soon as Laura confirmed that The Sims 5 was in development, millions of fans worldwide were immediately abuzz with excitement.
+As soon as Laura confirmed that The Sims 5 was in development, millions of 5 Sim fans worldwide were immediately abuzz with excitement.
 And for good reason.

-The Sims 4 launched all the way back in 2014, and while it has enjoyed several updates and expansion packs, as well as a mobile version of the game in the subsequent years that followed, fans of The Sims had been waiting with bated breath for something juicier for a long, long while.
+The Sims 4 launched all the way back in 2014, and while it has enjoyed several updates and expansion packs, including the Sims 4 update February 15 2022, Sims 4 update March 2022, Sims 4 update April 1 2022, as well as a mobile version of the game in the subsequent years that followed, fans of The Sims had been waiting with bated breath for something juicier for a long, long while.

 According to both official and fan-based sources so far, The Sims 5 will carry on its legacy of being a safe space that enables people to freely create their own world – whether that be by designing a thriving, impeccable metropolis, or by burning everyone and everything to the ground.

-It’s whatever floats your boat really, we’re not judging.
-We all have a tiny authoritarian inside of us.
+It’s whatever floats your Sims characters boat really, we’re not judging.
+We all have a tiny authoritarian Sims PS5 inside of us.

 Although EA remains quite tight-lipped on any developments, the main point is that The Sims 5 will evolve at a standard similar to all its predecessors.
 For starters, the graphics and character designs will be polished, plus character and building features will be expanded.

-The key focus in the new game is to hone in on our experiences relating with our characters, bringing further enhancements on animations and life events.
+The key focus in the new game is to hone in on our experiences relating to our characters, bringing further enhancements to animations and life events.
 Players will also experience more freedom in decorating and customising the characters.